SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Autoboxing is the conversion of primitves to boxed types when relevant.
 Since boxed data will be stored on the heap, it is not necessary for it to have a constant size, thus boxed data allows more flexibility.

-Rust's construct for boxing is Box<T>.
+Rust's construct for boxing is Box‹T›.

 ## Pragmas